adrienharnay/website/src/pages/links/links.md

 ---
 title: 'Curated list of links'
-excerpt: 'I have gathered this list of links over the time, and it is made of resources I have found helpful or worth remembering.'
+excerpt: 'I have gathered this list of links over the time, made of resources I have found helpful or worth remembering.'
 ---

 Everytime I find a new resource and think I might need it in the future, it gets added to this list.
-Maybe it can help you as much as it helps me.
+I hope it can help you as much as it helps me.

 ## Table of content